nautobot/nautobot/nautobot/docs/plugins/development.md

 * `editing`: Provided for create and update views to help the template determine if this is a new or existing object
 * `action_buttons`: Provided for the list view for the top of table buttons (such as "Add" and "Export")

-You may see other context keys provided by default but these are strictly intended to be transitionary for the time being.
+You may see other context keys as well, but any not documented above should not be relied upon as they may be removed in a future release.
 Some examples of those are:

 * `changelog_url`: This can now be retrieved from the object itself, via `object.get_changelog_url`, if the object supports change-logging
 * `obj`: Please use `object` instead